Gareth J. Dyke: Past Research

-In a 2011 Scientific American article entitled "The Dinosaur Baron of Transylvania," Dyke wrote about Franz Nopcsa, "a turn-of-the-century Transylvanian nobleman who loved fossils," who "is well known for having discovered and described some of the first dinosaurs from central Europe," and whose "theories about dinosaur evolution turn out to have been decades ahead of their time.....Only in the past few years, with new fossil discoveries, have scientists begun to appreciate how right he was."
+In a 2011 Scientific American article entitled "The Dinosaur Baron of Transylvania", Dyke wrote about Franz Nopcsa, "a turn-of-the-century Transylvanian nobleman who loved fossils" and "is well known for having discovered and described some of the first dinosaurs from Central Europe," and whose "theories about dinosaur evolution turn out to have been decades ahead of their time...
+Only in the past few years, with new fossil discoveries, have scientists begun to appreciate how right he was."
 Also in 2011, Dyke and Evgeny Kurochkin described Eostrix tsaganica found in Mongolia, the first find of this primitive owl in Asia.

 It was reported in January 2013 that a European/Chinese team including Dyke had discovered "a new bird-like dinosaur from the Jurassic period," which challenged "widely accepted theories on the origin of flight."
-He was quoted as saying that the discovery "sheds further doubt on the theory that the famous fossil Archaeopteryx – or ‘first bird’ as it is sometimes referred to – is pivotal in the evolution of modern birds."
+He was quoted as saying that the discovery "sheds further doubt on the theory that the famous fossil Archaeopteryx – or 'first bird' as it is sometimes referred to – is pivotal in the evolution of modern birds."

 In a 2013 article for Nature, Dyke and five colleagues reported that while the "[d]iscovery of feathered theropod dinosaurs in China during the past two decades have prompted dramatic revisions of our ideas of the evolution of birds and the origins of flight — including the suggestion that the iconic fossil Archaeopteryx might have lain some distance from the ancestry of modern birds," a new fossil discovery "restores Archaeopteryx as an early diverging avialan."

 Dyke was part of a British/Romanian/Brazilian team that discovered "a new kind of pterosaur, a flying reptile from the time of the dinosaurs," as reported in February 2013.
-Dyke was quoted as saying that experts have long disagreed about "the lifestyle and behavior of azhdarchids," and that the discovery supported the contention "that azhdarchids walked through forests, plains, and other places in search of small animal prey."
+Dyke was quoted as saying that experts have long disagreed about "the lifestyle and behavior of azhdarchids", and that the discovery supported the contention "that azhdarchids walked through forests, plains, and other places in search of small animal prey."

 In 2013, Dyke and seven colleagues reported "the first evidence for a nesting colony of Mesozoic birds on Gondwana."

 In 2013, Dyke and three colleagues described "a new taxon of medium-sized...azhdarchid pterosaur from the Upper Cretaceous Transylvanian Basin (Sebeş Formation) of Romania."
 It was "the most complete European azhdarchid yet reported."

 In a 2013 article, Dyke and two colleagues argued that bone measurements "cannot be used to distinguish flight modes in extant birds, and so cannot be used to infer flight mode in fossil forms," and that "more data from fossil birds...is required if we are to be able to predict the flight modes of extinct birds."